-Quick response (QR) codes – those black and white cousins of the Rubic's Cube, are just about everywhere.
+Quick response (QR) codes – those black and white cousins of the Rubik's Cube, are just about everywhere.
 You see them in the newspaper, on the side of bus stops and in store windows.
-But, do you know how to put them to work for your business?
+But do you know how to put them to work for your business?

-QR codes are a way for your company to provide consumers with lots of info about yoru company without taking up a lot of space.
-By reading your QR code with their smartphone, they can access lot of data you wouldn't otherwise be able to fit on a sign or in a business card.
+QR codes are a way for your company to provide consumers with lots of info about your company without taking up a lot of space.
+By reading your QR code with their smartphone, they can access lot of data you wouldn't otherwise be able to fit on a sign or business card.

 But like lots of small businesses, you haven't figured out how to incorporate them into your marketing plan.
 The best method is to start slowly and see what works for your company

-Gale has seen QR codes being placed on used cars, so that when someone visits a car lot on a Sunday when it isn't open, they can scan the code and get all the details on the vehicle.
+Gale has seen QR codes placed on used cars so that when someone visits a car lot on a Sunday when it isn't open, they can scan the code and get all the details on the vehicle.

-Offer an incentive. — One of the most effective ways to drive traffic to your business is through a giveaway.
+One of the most effective ways to drive traffic to your business is a giveaway.

 If you work with direct mail, Miller encourages using a QR code to provide constantly changing content.